 Southeastern New Hampshire receives a large amount of industrial equipment from other New England and northeastern regions.
-There is trade of fuels and building materials such as sands and gravels, building stone, and lumber products.
-This trade region sends more electronics and domestic consumables than it receives, including alcohol, meat and seafood, and other food.
+There is trade in fuels and building materials such as sand and gravel, building stone, and lumber products.
+This trade region exports more electronics and domestic consumables than it receives, including alcohol, meat and seafood, and other food.